MicrosoftEdge/MSEdgeExplainers/IndexedDbGetAllEntries/explainer.md

 ## Key scenarios

-### Batched record iteration a.k.a. paginated cursors
+### Support paginated cursors using batched record iteration

 Many scenarios read N database records at a time, waiting to read the next batch of records until needed.
 For example, a UI may display N records, starting with the last record in descending order.
 As the user scrolls, the UI will display new content by reading the next N records.

 To support this access pattern, the UI calls `getAllEntries()` with the options `direction: 'prev'` and `count: N` to retrieve N records at a time in descending order.
 After the initial batch, the UI must specify the upper bound of the next batch using the primary key or index key from the `getAllEntries()` results of the previous batch.